devlinjunker/template.github.semver/CONTRIBUTING.md

 #### Hooks
-Git Hooks can be added in the `.git/hooks` directory (I prefer to create symbolic link to another place in the repo so they can be committed for every developer. e.g. store the hook scripts in `./hooks`, after git repo set up use `ln -s ./hooks/ ./.git/hooks`)
+Git Hooks can be added in the `.git/hooks` directory (I prefer to create symbolic link to another place in the repo so they can be committed for every developer. e.g. store the hook scripts in `./hooks`, after git repo set up use `ln -s ./hooks/ ./.git/hooks`).

-To create a hook, you'll need to add a script file to the directory with the name of the hook from [this list](https://git-scm.com/docs/githooks#_hooks). (e.g. to run a script before a commit is saved -- to verify the contents of the commit, verify the app builds, etc -- you would create `./.git/hooks/pre-commit.sh`)
+To create a hook, you'll need to add a script file to the directory with the name of the hook from [this list](https://git-scm.com/docs/githooks#_hooks). (e.g. to run a script before a commit is saved -- to verify the contents of the commit, verify the app builds, etc -- you would create `./.git/hooks/pre-commit.sh`).

+There are a few examples of Git hooks in this project to enforce branch name conventions and commit message style, please review the documentation in the `scripts/hooks/` directory.

 #### Workflows
 [Git Workflows/Actions](https://docs.github.com/en/actions/configuring-and-managing-workflows/configuring-a-workflow) are added in `.github/workflows`.